Daniel-Liu-c0deb0t/uwu/README.md

 user	0m0.001s
 sys	0m0.341s
 ```

+*//TODO: compare with other tools*

 </p>
 </details>

 ### why isn't this readme uwu'd?
 so its readable

-if u happen to find uwu'd text more readable, there's always an [uwu'd](README_UWU.md) version
+if u happen to find uwu'd text more readable, there's always an [uwu'd](README_UWU.txt) version

 ### ok but why aren't there any of the settings i can change?!1?!!1
 free will is an illusion